gabledata/tutorial/docs/cli.md

    As expected, the data asset is failing the check because it is in violation of the contract!

 Congratulations for creating your first data contracts!
-Be sure to check out more of [Gable's documentation](https://docs.gable.ai) for more information on our platform!
+Be sure to check out more of Gable's documentation by clicking the `Docs` button in the UI for more information on our platform!